 Example:

-A company reports the following details for a year:
+A company reports the following figures for the year:

 - Opening Stock: $10,000